sharife/hyas/content/past/not-a-marvel.md

       conservationists and warehouse workers have aligned to fight against a major warehouse development in Joliet, breaking down the environment vs jobs dichotomy with which we are often presented."
+    body: >-
+      **Transcript of recording**

-    transcription: Will county, where I work mainly, is such a company town, essentially, of warehousing.
+      Will county, where I work mainly, is such a company town, essentially, of warehousing.
 And we see a lot of the local electeds taking warehouse money from these big companies.
 And then it becoming really hard to stand in the way of new warehouse developments.
 We really came to this